beautyscribbles/alx-higher_level_programming-2/0x12-javascript-warm_up/README.md

 ## JavaScript Warm Up

-- This contains an introduction to vasic concepts in JavaScript
+- This contains an introduction to basic concepts in JavaScript